zhuqianhua/paper-2026-stereo-cell-cite/README.md

 ## Data

-Raw sequencing data are available at [GNCB accession number].
+Raw sequencing data and complete processed data files (`.h5ad`) will be available at [GNCB accession number] upon publication.
+Sample example data are provided in the `data/` directory for demonstration purposes.

-Processed data files (`.h5ad`) should be placed in the `data/` directory before running the notebooks.
-Note that only sample example data are included in this directory.

 ## Citation